 Our society has come to value multi-tasking, and new technology has given us a seemingly endless number of things we can do—all at the same time.
 But multi-tasking while behind the wheel of a car can be deadly.
-Any kind of distraction—any activity that diverts attention from the road, even for a few seconds―can cause an auto accident.
+Any distraction—any activity that diverts attention from the road, even for a few seconds―can cause an auto accident.

 Texting while driving is a growing problem.
 Texting increases the likelihood of a crash by a shocking 23 times!
-But even talking on a cell phone—including a hands-free device—raises the risk of being in an accident to a level comparable to driving with a blood alcohol content above the legal limit. and many drivers who wouldn’t consider getting behind the wheel while intoxicated barely give a thought to conducting business over the phone or sending or reading a text message while they are driving.
+But even talking on a cell phone—including a hands-free device—raises the risk of being in an accident to a level comparable to driving with a blood alcohol content above the legal limit.
+Many drivers who wouldn’t consider getting behind the wheel while intoxicated barely give a thought to conducting business over the phone or sending or reading a text message while they are driving.

 The National Highway Transportation Safety Administration (NHTSA) reports that in 2014, the most recent year that figures are available, approximately 2,338,000 people were injured in traffic crashes.
 Of those, the number of people injured in crashes involving driver distraction was around 431,000, or 18 percent of the total number injured.
-Of those, approximately 33,000 of the injuries occurred in crashes in which cell phone use of some kind—whether talking or texting was involved. the National Safety Council reports even higher numbers.
+Of those, approximately 33,000 of the injuries occurred in crashes in which cell phone use of some kind—whether talking or texting was involved.
+The National Safety Council reports even higher numbers.
 According to them, texting is the cause of 28 percent of motor vehicle accidents.

 Distracted Driving Concerns in Maryland

-Recent research shows the problem of distracted driving is a top concern for Maryland drivers—greater than concern over drunk, drugged, or aggressive driving.
+Recent research shows that the problem of distracted driving is a top concern for Maryland drivers—greater than concern over drunk, drugged, or aggressive driving.
 But as concerned as Maryland drivers are about distracted driving, their concern doesn’t seem to prevent many of them from doing it themselves.

 Here are some statistics that show our state has a serious distracted driving problem: